akijowski/aws-lambda-playground/README.md

 - The extension, through caching, can save requests to AppConfig
 - AppConfig also supports feature flags, which open up new opportunities for deployment and application behavior

-It is not all :sun: sunshine though.
+It is not all :sunny: sunshine though.
 There are some issues to take in to consideration.

 ### Many AppConfig Resources